-GIP participates in the Australian Government's My Health Record (MHR) scheme which enables the key health information from your episode of care to be communicated correctly and efficiently with all your healthcare providers.
-At the time of admission please advise the staff if you would prefer not the have the episode of care uploaded to MHR.
+Kawana Private Hospital participates in the Australian Government's My Health Record (MHR) scheme which enables the key health information from your episode of care to be communicated with all your healthcare providers.

+At the time of admission please advise the staff if you would prefer not to have the episode of care uploaded to your MHR.